I’m going to let you in on a secret, you can thank me later.

-Well, it’s quite similar with diamonds.
-I can show you two 2.05ct D VS1 diamonds with the same cut, polish and symmetry grades.
-Upon viewing the stones, however, there seems to be one that just ‘speaks louder,’ that just vies for your attention that little bit more, and it’s based on the idea of brilliance I was talking about earlier.
+Well, it’s something similar with diamonds.
+I can show you two 2.20 ct D VS1 diamonds with the same cut, polish and symmetry grades.
+Upon viewing the stones, however, there seems to be one that just ‘speaks louder,’ that just vies for your attention that little bit more, and it’s based solely on the notion of brilliance I was talking about earlier.

-As a counter, one could argue that there are reflectometers and ratings out there that objectively measure a diamond’s brilliance based on the ideal cuts and values, so I will pay for a ‘better’ diamond based on those scores.
-To that fact I cannot contest, it’s true!
+As a counter, one could argue that there are reflectometers and ratings out there that objectively measure a diamond’s brilliance based on ideal parameters and values, so I will pay for a ‘better’ diamond based on those scores.
+With that I shall not doggedly contest - it’s partially true!
 Those readings can accurately determine the brilliance of a diamond measured by it’s light reflectivity.
 However, one has to realize that brilliance ratings such as the HCA score base their findings on scientific methods and, like all scientific methods, require controls on consistency.
 One doesn’t wear a diamond under lab conditions all the time unless they’re a doctor, researcher or actually live in a lab, I guess.

 Ultimately, buying a diamond technically means understanding the 4Cs objectively but, more importantly, understanding that they are derived quite subjectively.
 Ah, the paradoxes are real in this industry!